willy-wagtail/raspberrypi-pihole/README.md

 ### Change Your Router's DNS Server

-Log onto your home network's router (usually device 1 on your subnet - e.g. 192.168.0.1), and change the default server to point to the IP address of the raspberry pi running pihole.
+Log onto your home network's router (usually device 1 on your subnet - e.g. 192.168.0.1), and change the default DNS server to be the IP address of the raspberry pi running pihole.
 Instructions on how to do this will vary depending on your router.

 ### Set up VPN Server